100 Notable alumni of

 -

-Patrick Charles Eugene Boone is an American singer, composer, actor, author, television personality, radio host and philanthropist.
-During his recording career, he sold nearly 50 million records and had 38 Top 40 hits; he also appeared in various Hollywood films.
+Patrick Charles Eugene Boone is an American singer, songwriter, actor, author, television personality, radio host, and philanthropist.
+One of the best-selling American recording artists of the 1950s and early 1960s, he has sold nearly 50 million records, charted 38 Top 40 hits in the United States, and appeared in numerous feature films.

 -